MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/nf-ntddstor-devicedsminitializeinput.md

 ### -param Parameters

 Parameters for initializing the parameter block of the input structure.
+See Remarks.

 ### -param ParameterBlockLength